-Currently, there are a batch of terms used to describe IFF film protection:
+Currently, there is a crowded batch of terms used to describe friend or foe (IFF) protection:

 IR, infrared, subdued IR, reflective, retro-reflective, glow tape, glint tape, near-infrared (NIR), far infrared (FLIR), glow in the dark, and more.

-Because each film does perform a specific job, it is critical you are wearing the correct protection.
+Because each film on your infrared patch performs for a specific circumstance, it is critical you wear the correct protection.

 For example, you don’t want a non-covert patch if your goal is to stay hidden.

 Here we pull back the weeds and clarify the differences.